Operation Barrel Roll: See-saw war

 From 1965 through 1968, the war in the northeast followed the monsoon cycle, with dry season communist offensives followed by wet season Hmong (and later Thai) counteroffensives.
 Each year the conflict slowly escalated.
 PAVN would introduce more (and better equipped) units and the U.S. would counter by the application of more airpower, producing a strategic stalemate.

 In July 1966, PAVN and Pathet Lao forces consisting of three infantry regiments, one independent infantry battalion, and an artillery battalion, seized the town of Nam Bac and then established a defensive line north of Luang Prabang.
 The communist advance, however, was gradually eroded due to the destruction of its supplies by air power.
 Vang Pao's forces counterattacked in August, driving the enemy back to within 45 mi of the North Vietnamese border.
 More communist forces then entered the battle, forcing the Hmong back.

 The communists moved out to take the Plain of Jars again in 1967.
 Laotian victories were few and far between and by the end of the year the situation had become critical, even with the support provided by the American and Laotian Air Forces.
-PAVN, having a complete understanding of the American military system, began to attack TACAN facilities.
+The PAVN, having a complete understanding of the American military system, began to attack TACAN facilities.
 U.S. intelligence indicated that between December 1967 and August 1968, the combined strength of PAVN and Pathet Lao forces increased from about 51,000 to over 110,000.
 The PAVN contingent comprised an estimated 34,000 combat troops, 6,000 advisors, and 18,000 support troops.
 On 6 December Lima Site 44 was overrun and on the 25th PAVN forces captured Lima Site 61, the site of a mobile facility.
 All of these attacks were part of a coordinated effort to reduce the ability of the Americans to strike the communist logistical system during the Tet Offensive.

 In coordination with Tet, PAVN and the Pathet Lao launched a series of coordinated offensives in northern and southern Laos during 1968.
 The dry season offensive in northern Laos began with the communists again seizing the Nam Bac region of Military Region 1.
 This they adroitly managed, killing 200 Royal Army troops and capturing 2,400 more by 13 January.
 The offensive ground forward, slowly seizing more territory in the north.